Flat Rate vs Hourly Rate: Which is Better to Choose?

 What is Hourly Rate pay?

 This process is effective for long-term projects and is also helpful for in-house projects.
-This is definitely challenging for remote projects but this also makes it easier to account for the variable involved in the project.
-Though these pricing systems are challenging, in some cases it is also beneficial where work is calculated on an hourly basis.
+This is challenging for remote projects but this also makes it easier to account for the variables involved in the project.
+Despite the challanges, in some cases it is also beneficial where work is calculated on an hourly basis.

 It is even easy to invoice for hourly work, wanna know? – Check out our article on this!